 This week we’re welcoming Gina Horkey from Horkey Handbook to the blog.
-I owe my introduction to the online business world to her and see her as a huge inspiration - Everything she creates is GOLD.
+I owe my introduction to the online business world to her and see her as a huge inspiration!

 Today she’s sharing tips, advice, and lessons she’s learned from becoming a freelancer as well as her own personal journey and how she got started.

-So if you’re an aspiring freelancer or just want to learn more about the freelance world, read on! 🙂
+So if you’re an aspiring freelancer or just want to see how freelancing online can change your life, read on! 🙂

 This post contains affiliate links.
 If you make a purchase from one of the links in this post, I'll receive a small commission at no additional cost to you.
 Thanks for supporting this blog! 🙂